juniorcaesar/OC-A315-56-327T/Patches/Headphone Patch/README.md

 ## How to install:

+* Move "ALC255.plist" to a place/folder where the file won't get deleted.
+ALCPlugFix reads this file every time macOS starts and wakes from sleep.
 * Run "install.sh" from terminal
-* Drag the "ALC255.plist" file into the terminal window
+* Drag "ALC255.plist" to the terminal window
-* When the installation finishes, go to Settings-Privacy and allow ALCPlugFix to run
+* When the installation finishes, go to Settings-Security & Privacy and allow ALCPlugFix to run
 * Reboot
 * Enjoy!